 These funds invest in the stock of companies primarily devoted to real estate activity either through building, financing and other real estate related services.
 It is one of the few ways of investing in real estate while allowing almost complete liquidity.
 One reason an investor would include this investment category is that this industry's movements are not directly correlated with the movements of the stock or bond markets.
 It allows growth independent of those markets.
 These funds may be subject to a higher degree of market risk than funds whose investments are more diversified.

 Global funds purchase stocks of foreign countries as well as the United States.
 Therefore the risks and returns are based on the proportion invested in the various countries- but are not solely tied to non U.S. stocks.
 There is currency risk related to any investments in stocks in foreign countries.

 International Stock Funds

-These funds buy only non U.S. stocks so they are solely dependent on the countries they invest in.
+Typically these funds buy only non U.S. stocks so they are typically solely dependent on the countries they invest in.
 Some funds will pick stocks of any country- some will focus on the Pacific Basin, Latin America, Europe, etc.

 Emerging Foreign Markets

 These funds invest in stock markets of emerging countries.
 It is a very difficult area to be an expert in.
 The stock markets in foreign countries are not required to adhere to the same reporting standards as required under the Securities Exchange Commission.
 Managers buying stocks in these countries must do extra work in analyzing the companies they are interested in.

 Single Country Funds

 These funds invest in one country only and risk is tied to only their performance.
 These funds may be subject to a higher degree of market risk than funds whose investments are more diversified.

 Sector funds focus the majority of its investments in only one area- health, technology, computers.
 Sector funds must have at least 25% of their portfolios in the area selected.
 These funds may be subject to a higher degree of market risk than funds whose investments are more diversified.